-Until the 1930's, mail was brought to Dore Lake on the freight swings.
-During the mid 1930's, a post office was established at Verner Johnson's home, on Michel Point.
+Until the 1930s, mail was brought to Dore Lake on the freight swings.
+During the mid-1930s, a post office was established at Verner Johnson's home, on Michel Point.
 Ida Johnson acted as the Postmistress.
-The mail was delivered by plane once a week to the Johnson's home.
+The mail was delivered by plane once a week to Johnson's home.
 Residents from around the Lake looked forward to travelling by boat, canoe, or snow machine to Michel, to pick up their mail.
-It was one of the few times, when everyone could gather together to visit and exchange information over coffee, at the Johnson's home.
-John Thompson remembers how important the mail service was to the social life of the residents living around the Lake.
+It was one of the few times when everyone could gather together to visit and exchange information over coffee, at the Johnson's home.
+John Thompson remembers how important the mail service was to the social life of the residents living around the Lake

 Air service was discontinued during the war years.
 The mail had to be freighted from Big River along the Beaver River.
 It was then carried across the Portage to Smith's Bay, where it was picked up and taken by canoe, boat or snow machine, depending on the season, to Michel Point.

-During the late 1940's, a permanent settlement was developing around Murray's Point.
-It was logical that a post office be centered where the residents lived.
+During the late 1940s, a permanent settlement was developing around Murray's Point.
+It was logical that a post office is centred where the residents lived.
 Therefore, in 1947, the post office was closed down at the Johnson's place and moved to Murry's Point.
-Florence Viden, acted as the postmistress, and set up the postal service in the Viden's home.
+Florence Viden acted as the postmistress and set up the postal service in the Viden's home.
 The post office continued until 1953 to 1960, the residents had to travel to Big River to pick up their mail.